Italy - Rome and the Swiss Alps

 Day 1: Arrival In Rome, Italy

-Rome is the capital of Italy its sprawling and cosmopolitan city with nearly 3,000 years of globally influential art, architecture, and culture on display.
+Rome is the capital of Italy, a sprawling and cosmopolitan city with nearly 3,000 years of globally influential art, architecture, and culture on display.
 Ancient ruins such as the Forum and the Colosseum evoke the power of the former Roman Empire.
-Vatican City, the headquarters of the Roman Catholic Church, has St. Peter’s Basilica and the Vatican Museums, which house masterpieces such as Michelangelo’s Sistine Chapel frescoes.
+Vatican City, the headquarters of the Roman Catholic Church, is home to St. Peter’s Basilica and the Vatican Museums, which house masterpieces such as Michelangelo’s Sistine Chapel frescoes.

 Day 2: Rome, Italy

-After breakfast, you will enjoy the day on a hop-on-hop-off bus that covers the city's major attractions and allows you to plan your sightseeing adventures.
+After breakfast, you will spend the day on a hop-on-hop-off bus that covers the city's major attractions, allowing you to plan your sightseeing adventures at your leisure.
 You may hop on and hop off at any of the designated stops for sightseeing, shopping, and dining.
-While on board you will learn about Rome’s history with the help of audio commentary available in 8 languages.
+While on board, you will learn about Rome’s history with the help of audio commentary available in 8 languages.

 Day 3: Vatican City

-St. Peter's Basilica is considered to be one of the largest buildings in the world with an area of over 15,000 sq. meters.
+St. Peter's Basilica is considered one of the most significant buildings in the world, spanning over 15,000 square meters.
 The inner capacity of St. Peter’s Basilica can accommodate up to 60,000 people.
-The dome of St. Peter's Basilica can be reached in about 537 steps and is the largest self-supporting building made from brick in the world.
-The internal diameter of the dome is 42,34 meters and is carried by 4 pentagonal pillars.
-From the dome, you can enjoy a beautiful view of Rome and of the Vatican.
+The dome of St. Peter's Basilica can be reached in approximately 537 steps and is the largest self-supporting brick structure in the world.
+The internal diameter of the dome is 42,34 meters and is carried by four pentagonal pillars.
+From the dome, you can enjoy a beautiful view of Rome and the Vatican.

 Day 4: Florence, Italy

 Florence is the capital of Italy’s Tuscany region and is home to many masterpieces of Renaissance art and architecture.
-During the Renaissance period, the city of Florence was at the height of its powers, talented artists such as Brunelleschi and Michelangelo left their mark with magnificent buildings and artwork.
+During the Renaissance period, the city of Florence reached the height of its power, and talented artists such as Brunelleschi and Michelangelo left their mark with magnificent buildings and artwork.

 Day 5: Pisa, Italy